 Between these three resources, you could easily plan your trip.

-It would also be in your best interest to visit the Lake Tahoe Basin Management Unit (Forest Service) as you’ll need a permit from them for backpacking through the section of the Tahoe Rim Trail that travels through Desolation Wilderness.
+It would also be in your best interest to visit the Lake Tahoe Basin Management Unit (Forest Service).
+You’ll need a permit from them for backpacking through the section of the Tahoe Rim Trail that travels through Desolation Wilderness.

 How many miles long is the Tahoe Rim Trail?